dvdmtw98/notes/My Vault/cyber-security/general-concepts/threat-actors/threat-actors.md

 Data Theft, Sabotage, Misuse of Access Privileges
 Motivated by financial gains, revenge, carelessness
 e.g. Edward Snowden, 2020 Twitter Bitcoin Attack

-### Tactics, Techniques and Procedures (TTPs)
-Specific methods and patterns of activities or behaviors associated with a particular threat actor or group of threat actors